Self Management Skills and Why are They Important in 2022?

 By implementing these time management strategies, you’ll likely find that you stay more focused on tasks, you get your work done quicker, and you improve your work-life balance.

 One of the great things about self-management is that many of the strategies support each other.
 For example, scheduling and goal setting are excellent ways to improve self-motivation.
-Let’s take a look at some other great strategies for reviving up your motivation:
+Let’s take a look at some other great strategies for boosting your motivation:

 - Remind yourself why you’ve set out to achieve a particular task.
 When things get hard, it’s easy to become disconnected from the emotional side of what drove you to want to do the task or reach a goal in the first place.